Jtmichel/FetchApp-Product-Pricing-Updates/README.md

-fetchapp-php-2.0
+FetchApp Pricing Updater
 ================

-A PHP library for version 2.0 of the FetchApp API
+A Simple PHP script for updating pricing across all products in FetchApp

 ## Getting Account Information